lagden/io-cep/readme.md

 ## Dev

-The code is written in ES6.
+The code was written in ES6 and converted via [babel](https://babeljs.io/).

 ### Build